 How to Become a Nurse Anesthetist

-According to the American Association of Nurse Anesthetists, it can take a total of seven years of education and training to become a certified registered nurse anesthetist (CRNA).
+According to the American Association of Nurse Anesthetists, it can take a total of seven years of education to become a certified registered nurse anesthetist (CRNA).
 A bachelor’s of science in nursing is a requirement, which is the first step toward any advanced practice nursing specialty.
 Click here to explore an accredited list of RN to BSN programs.
 A graduate degree in nursing anesthesia and passing a national certification exam is then usually required, though state requirements may vary.
-Clinical training is an important part of a CRNA’s training as well, and at least one year of acute care nursing experience is also required for certification.
+Clinical experience is an important part of a CRNA’s development path as well, and at least one year of acute care nursing experience is also required for certification.

 CRNA Job Description and Duties